dgcamblor/UMIvar/Doctorado/Paper writing/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (writing).md

 Signatera is currently also the centerpiece of the ongoing BESPOKE clinical trial (NCT04264702).
 This multi-center study tracks the ctDNA status of a prospective cohort of 2000 stage I-IV CRC patients, while assessing how this testing can affect the adjustment of adjuvant chemotherapy and patient outcomes.
 By using Signatera to detect the ctDNA, the results of this study may further contribute to its validation, and also to expand upon the current evidence of the clinical utility of the tumor-informed approach [@kasiBESPOKEStudyProtocol2021].
 Recently presented preliminar data showed promising results in favor of the prognostic value of the test: in a subset of 350 patients (CRC stage II-III) of the BESPOKE cohort, patients with detectable minimal residual disease exhibited a reduced DFS (HR = 20.8; 95%CI: 10.0-43.4; p < 0.0001).
 Interestingly, while adjuvant chemotherapy proved to increase the median DFS of MRD-positive patients (18.7 vs 6.7 months; HR = 3.9; 95%CI: 1.3-11.5: p = 0.01), the same was not true for MRD-negative patients.

 > On the contrary, although increases in panel size have been made, across-the-genome techniques

+> The promise of whole genome sequencing remains to be explored.

 ### 2. Epigenomics and beyond